Are All Layers Created Equal?: Robustness of Individual Layers

-A plausible explanation for this could be attributed to that the gradient norms increase during back-propagation such that the bottom layers are being updated more aggressively than the top ones.
-However, if this were the case, we would expect a smoother transition instead of a sharp contrast at the first layer.
-Furthermore, we measured how distant the weights of each layer are from their initialization, ``checkpoint-0'', using both the $2$-norm (normalized by $1/\sqrt{\text{num params}}$) and the $\infty$-norm.
-The results are shown in Fig.~\ref{fig:mnist-mlp-3x256}(b) and (c), respectively.
-As we can see, the robustness to re-initialization does not obviously correlate with either of the distances.
+A plausible explanation for this could be attributed to that the increase in gradient norms during back-propagation such that the bottom layers are being updated more aggressively than the top ones.
+However, if this were the case, we would expect a smoother transition instead of a sharp one at the first layer.
+Furthermore, we measured how distant the weights of each layer are from their initialization (``checkpoint-0'') using both the $2$-norm (divided by square root of the dimension) and the $\infty$-norm.
+The results are shown in Fig.~\ref{fig:mnist-mlp-3x256} parts (b) and (c), respectively.
+We can see that robustness to re-initialization is not plainly correlated with either of the distances.
 This suggests that there might be something more intricate going on than simple gradient expansion.
-We informally summarize the observations as follows, \begin{quote} \emph{Over-capacitated deep networks trained with stochastic gradient have low-complexity due to self-restriction of the number of \critical layers.} \end{quote}
+We informally summarize the observations as follows, \begin{quote} \emph{Over-capacitated deep networks trained with stochastic gradient descent have low-complexity by a self-restriction of the number of \critical layers.} \end{quote}

-Intuitively, if a subset of parameters can be re-initialized to the random values at checkpoint-$0$ (which are independent of the training data), then the effective number of parameters, and as a result, the complexity of the model, can be reduced.
+Intuitively, if a subset of parameters can be re-initialized to the random values at checkpoint-$0$ (which are independent of the training data), then the the complexity of the model can be reduced.
+See the discussions in Section~\ref{sec:discussion} for more details.

-We apply the same analysis framework to a large number of different configurations to assess the influence of the network capacity and the task complexity on the layer robustness.
-In Fig.~\ref{fig:mlp-width-comparison}(a), we compare the average re-initialization robustness for all layers but the first with respect \fcn{s} of varying hidden dimensions on \mnist.
+We apply the same analysis framework to a large number of different \fcn{} architectures to assess the influence of the network capacity and the task complexity on the layer robustness.
+In Fig.~\ref{fig:mlp-width-comparison}(a), we compare the average re-initialization robustness for all layers but the first with respect to \fcn{s} $3\times H$ and $5\times H$ of varying hidden dimensions ($H$) on \mnist.
 It is clear that the top layers become more robust as the hidden dimension increases.
-We believe that it reflects the fact that the wider \fcn{s} have higher model capacity.
+We believe that it reflects the fact that wider \fcn{s} have higher capacity.
 When the capacity is small, all layers are vigil participants in representing the prediction function.
 As the capacity increases, it suffices to use the bottom layer while the rest act as random projections with non-linearities.